trishume/trishume.github.com/_posts/2012-11-04-simple-accurate-eye-center-tracking-in-opencv.md

 #Conclusion

 Dr. Timm's eye center location algorithm is an excellent simple way to track the pupil, but only if you add a few extra things that he does not talk about in his paper.

+In terms of my eye tracker at the moment this is all I have implemented.
+I am still looking into methods of tracking a reference point like eye corner to accurately judge where the user is looking.

 [^1]: An eye tracker gives the pixel position of the center of the pupil in an image whereas a gaze tracker determines where the person is looking on the screen.
 [^2]: Timm and Barth.
 Accurate eye centre localisation by means of gradients.
 In Proceedings of the Int.
 Conference on Computer Theory and Applications (VISAPP), volume 1, pages 125-130, Algarve, Portugal, 2011.
 INSTICC.